Big Distribution Cuts From GPM And MGU (NYSE:GPM)

 To see all that our exclusive membership has to offer, sign up for a free trial by clicking on the button below!

-Disclosure: I am/we are long MGU.
+Disclosure: I am/we are long MGU, UTF.
 I wrote this article myself, and it expresses my own opinions.
 I am not receiving compensation for it (other than from Seeking Alpha).
 I have no business relationship with any company whose stock is mentioned in this article.